dpwiese/personal-website/content/posts/plantuml-diagrams.md

 # Run a new container from the plantuml/plantuml image
 docker run --name puml_container plantuml/plantuml

-# Copy all the .jar files into /opt
+# Copy all the .jar files into puml_container to the /opt directory (where PlantUML is installed)
 docker cp jars/. puml_container:/opt

 # Save the container as new image